-Where the owner has just moved out, these are not likely to be a worthwhile proposition unless the house has been bought by the council.
-A new private owner who wants to move in is likely to want you out pretty quickly, and under
+If the owner has only recently moved out, these are unlikely to be a worthwhile proposition, unless the house has been bought by the council.
+A new private owner is able to use the PIO provisions of Section 7, and is highly likely to do so.
+Unless you can be fairly certain the owner has no immediate plans for it you should leave it alone.

-Section 7 she or he will be able to do this.
-It may be worth finding out how long the house has been empty and whether it has been sold, but unless you can be reasonably certain the owner has no immediate plans for it, it's probably safer to leave it alone.